 The wide requirements for delivery in one basic weapon casing led to a complex fuzing and selection system making the achievement of safety in handling and delivery much more difficult than in earlier UK nuclear weapons.
-Air Staff officials decided that the Ordnance Board59 should be involved with the project at an early stage so that safety considerations figured prominently as the design progressed, rather than asking the Board to assess and approve the system at a later stage as had been done with the first and second generation of UK nuclear weapons.60 The requirement for a lay down option meant that the ballistic casing had to protect the warhead arming and fuzing system from damage during impact on concrete and buildings at high velocity and from all angles of attack.
+Air Staff officials decided that the Ordnance Board should be involved with the project at an early stage so that safety considerations figured prominently as the design progressed, rather than asking the Board to assess and approve the system at a later stage as had been done with the first and second generation of UK nuclear weapons.
+The requirement for a lay down option meant that the ballistic casing had to protect the warhead arming and fuzing system from damage during impact on concrete and buildings at high velocity and from all angles of attack.
 At this stage an aluminium alloy structure was the preferred material for the design.
-Feasibility studies took place with industry and five working parties began to study the requirements and formulate specifications for the design studies.
-These covered aircraft escape problems, weapon system design, fuzing, component design, development, and aircraft installation.
+Feasibility studies took place with industry and five working parties began to study the requirements and formulate specifications for the design, development, and aircraft installation.
 Weapon engineering was thus a critical part in the design, development and construction process of nuclear weapons.